Overview

 - Tribal collaborators (including advocacy groups, academics, or governmental staff).

-Summit Partners include Affiliated Tribes of Northwest Indians, Bureau of Indian Affairs, PNW Tribal Climate Change Network, Northwest Climate Adaptation Science Center, Oregon State Univ., First Nations Development Institute, The Nature Conservancy, NRCS, OSU Forestry, Univ. of Washington, Washington Environmental Council, and Institute for Tribal Environmental Professionals, Conservation Northwest, and Natural Resource Defense Council
+Summit Partners included Affiliated Tribes of Northwest Indians, Bureau of Indian Affairs, PNW Tribal Climate Change Network, Northwest Climate Adaptation Science Center, Oregon State Univ., First Nations Development Institute, The Nature Conservancy, NRCS, OSU Forestry, Univ. of Washington, Washington Environmental Council, and Institute for Tribal Environmental Professionals, Conservation Northwest, and Natural Resource Defense Council

 Planning Team: